 ResearchOur research lies at the interface between computer vision and machine learning.
 We solve computer vision problems using learning methods, and we develop learning techniques that are inspired by, but not limited to, problems that occur in computer vision.
 We aim for principled solutions over heuristic ones, always trying to understand the conceptual potential as well as limitations of the method we develop in addition to evaluating their practical usefulness.

-Lifelong learning for visual
+Lifelong machine learning

 Our goal in the project is to develop and analyse algorithms for continuous, open-ended machine learning as well as their applications to visual data (images and videos).

 The underlying hypothesis is that we can only significantly improve the state of the art in computer vision algorithms by giving them access to background and contextual knowledge about the visual world, and that the most feasible way to obtain such knowledge is by extracting it (semi-)automatically from incoming visual stimuli.

 of transfer learning